synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     global second_count
 ```

 The previous line is very important!
-If you don’t tell Python you really mean the global variable, it defaults to creating a local variable of the same name when you change its value.
+If you don’t tell Python you really mean the global variable, it defaults to creating a local variable **of the same name** *when you change its value*.
 This is often a point of confusion to new Python (and SNAPpy, which is a modified subset of Python) programmers.

 We mentioned up above that this script would send reports every 5 seconds, even if nothing has changed.
 The following code is what does that.